EgShes/face_recognition/README.md

 # face_detection
-A small face detection system
+Some expirements on face recognition